-You’ve invested in gorgeous lingerie for the big wedding night and honeymoon that will make his jaw drop.
+You’ve invested in gorgeous lingerie for the big wedding night and for your honeymoon that will make his jaw drop.
 Now it’s time to groom those lady parts to help you feel sexier than ever.
-We’ve put together a bridal bikini wax guide - whether it’s your first time or you’re a seasoned bikini waxer, these pre- and post-bikini wax tips will take care of you…down there!
+We’ve put together a bikini wax for the bride guide- whether it’s your first time or 10th, these pre- and post-bikini wax tips will take care of you…down there!

-First things first, you need to have in mind the type of wax you want.
+First things first, bikini wax for the bride required to have in mind the type of wax you want.
 Typically, when we say bikini or Brazilian wax we generally just mean a wax down there, but there are specific types to choose from:

 A Bikini Wax – This means waxing only the bikini line.
 Any hair that would generally pop out of a bikini bottom is removed.
 Most salons include this with a full leg wax.

 A Brazilian Wax – This is when ALL the hair is removed from front all the way to the back – yes, even between your bum.
 You have an option to leave some behind in the front if being completely bare makes you feel pre-pubescent.

 A French Wax – This is when all the hair in the front is removed and the back is not touched.
 This is good as a full body wax for wedding day option.

 If you have never gotten waxed down there, then just before your big day really isn’t the time to experiment.
 Bikini wax for the bride can leave the sensitive area sore, tender and even swollen.
 Plan it well in advance so you get it done for the very first time 3 months before the wedding day and then follow it up with a couple of sessions before your wedding.
 Get one at least 3 days before your wedding so your skin has enough time to recover.